markus1189/shake-it/src/presentation.md

 rules specify an `Action` to build the `outPath`

-# The Library
+# And Action

-The file building action is where you have to do your work
+The file building *action* is where you have to do your work

 \footnotesize
 ```haskell